 Dear English-speaking readers, this page is an automatic translation of an article originally written in French.
 I apologise for any strange sentences and funny mistakes that may have resulted.
 If you read French, click on the French flag below to access the original, correct text:

-This tiny "sea horse" lives hidden in the gorgonians, imitating their appearance and colour.
+This tiny "sea horse" lives hidden in gorgonians, whose appearance and color it imitates.
 L'Hippocampus bargibanti has little pinkish-mauve bumps, to better deceive its predators and... underwater photographers!

-I got to admire this one in Sogod Bayin the Philippines, on the southern island of Leyte.
+I could admire this one in Sogod Bayin the Philippines, in the south of the island of Leyte.

-Without our Filipino guide Pedro and his lynx's eye, we would never have been able to make out the beast, wrapped around its gorgonian branch.
-The famous pygmy seahorse is about the size of my little finger nail...
+Without our Filipino guide Pedro and his lynx eye, we would never have been able to distinguish the creature, wrapped around its gorgonian branch.
+The famous seahorse-pygmy is about as big as the nail of my little finger...

-Obviously, with my compact camera, focusing on such a small subject in the interlacing "branches" of the Gorgonian is a bit of a mission impossible.
+Obviously, with my compact camera, focusing on such a small subject in the interlacing "branches" of gorgonian is a bit of a mission impossible.

 Here it is again!

-Updated 15 April 2008 : I add the enlarged and processed image on the return, below...
-The quality is not extraordinary, but it is better to distinguish it, isn't it?
+Updated 15 April 2008 : I add the magnified and processed image on the way back, below...
+The quality is not extraordinary, but we can distinguish it better, no?

 Updated: May 2016

-About eight years after this very first picture made at the time with my modest compact camera, I have made good progress in pygmy seahorses... 😄 I invite you to visit the link below, with pictures taken at the Canon Eos 7D, in March 2016, in Triton Bay (West Papua, Indonesia):
+About eight years after this very first picture made at that time with my modest compact camera, I have made a lot of progress with seahorses... 😄 I invite you to visit the link below, with pictures taken at Canon Eos 7D, in March 2016, in Triton Bay (West Papua, Indonesia):